What is symptomatic cholelithiasis?

 Gallstones are more common in women and people who are overweight.
 They also become more common as people age, and are uncommon in children and teenagers.
 Gallstones form over time and sometimes never lead to symptoms.
 They cause symptoms when a gallstone gets stuck in the outlet of the gallbladder or in the bile duct when the gallbladder squeezes bile into the intestine.

 Typical symptoms of cholelithiasis include pain in the upper right belly and nausea.
 Other symptoms may include vomiting and bloating.
 Pain may be worse after eating, especially after fatty foods.
+The Ada app can help you check these and other symptoms.
+Download the free app or find out more about how it works.

 Diagnosis is based on assessment of the symptoms and physical examination.
 An ultrasound scan can show the presence of gallstones in the gallbladder or the bile duct.
 Blood tests to test for infection and liver function might be necessary.